nosiu/comfyui-instantId-faceswap/README.md

 Face swap: Set your pose image, draw a mask, set your face reference (the face that will replace the masked area in the pose image), and that's it.

 ### simple_with_adapter.json
-Same as `simple.json` with an aditional node `Apply instantId adapter`
+Same as `simple.json` with an additional node `Apply instantId adapter`

 ### simple_two_embeds.json
 Same as `simple.json`, but allows you to provide two face references.
 You can use this to merge two different faces or just provide a second reference for the first face.